jon-heard/obsidian-inline-scripts-library/adventurecrafter.sfile.md

 	characters[pick] + "__ renamed to __" + replacement + "__.\n\n";
 ```
 __
-ac chars rename - Choose a character from the characters list and change it's text to something else.
+ac chars rename - Asks the user for a character from the characters list and what to change it's text to, then changes the character's text.
 ***